CLUB CORROBOREE NET

 File Explorer

-Settings Documents Downloads Music Pictures Videos HomeGroup (soon to be removed) Network Personal Folder (this is your User account folder)
+Personal Folder (this is your User account folder)

 And when I got done turning those switches to "On" this is what I now see along the left edge of my Windows 10 Start menu.